 The NHPRC staff will acknowledge receipt of the application soon after we receive it.
 The following evaluation criteria and weights will be used by NHPRC staff and other reviewers to form recommendations.

-Criteria for Publishing Historical Records in Documentary Editions
+Criteria for Publishing Historical Records in Collaborative Digital Editions

-- The coherence and effectiveness of the proposed work plan, including any plans for online publication, if applicable.
-(30 percent)
+- Coherence, effectiveness, and reasonableness of the proposed work plan and budget, including strategies, methods, and plans for online publication.
+(25 percent)

 After submitting a proposal, do not discuss the pending application to the NHPRC with any Member of the Commission.
 Commission members must ensure fair and equitable treatment of all applications and do not discuss proposals with individual applicants.

-We may ask 5 to 10 external peer reviewers to evaluate the proposal.
+- A Panel of Peer Reviewers: We will ask 5 to 7 external peer reviewers to evaluate the proposal.

-After reviewing proposals, the comments of peer reviewers, the applicants' responses to the reviews, and evaluations by the Commission staff, Commission members deliberate on proposals and make funding recommendations to the Archivist of the United States who, as Commission Chairman, has final statutory authority and selects award recipients.
+- The Commission: After reviewing proposals, reviewers’ comments, and evaluations by the Commission staff, the Commission members deliberate and make funding recommendations to the Archivist of the United States, who has final statutory authority and selects award recipients.
 Throughout this process, all members of the Commission and its staff follow conflict-of-interest rules to assure fair and equal treatment of every application.

-Successful applicants will receive an informal offer of award and be required to verify their acceptance of general terms and condition, and complete a statement on their Financial Capability and Accounting Systems.
-Once these are received and reviewed, the NHPRC will issue an official award notice.
+Successful applicants will receive an informal offer of award outlining the steps that must be accomplished to qualify for funding.
+Those steps include verification of their acceptance of general terms and conditions, completion of a survey on their Financial Capability and Accounting Systems, and finalization of performance objectives for their project.
+Once all requested documentation is received, reviewed and acceptable, the NHPRC will issue an official award notice.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.